isomerpages/govtech-corp/_government-products/developer-portal.md

 collection_name: products-and-services
 tag: government
 thumbnail_image: /images/programmes/products-and-services/DeveloperPortal.png
+variant: markdown
 ---
-The [Singapore Government Developer Portal](https://www.developer.tech.gov.sg){:target="_blank"} is a **one-stop resource hub for government digital products and services.**
+The [Singapore Government Developer Portal](https://www.developer.tech.gov.sg) is a **one-stop resource hub for government digital products and services.**

 We target government agencies, vendors, and tech professionals such as developers who are engaged in digital transformation projects.
-To stay updated on our latest product information, events and more, sign up for the [Singapore Government Developer Portal Digest](https://go.gov.sg/devportaldigest){:target="_blank"}.
+To stay updated on our latest product information, events and more, sign up for the [Singapore Government Developer Portal Digest](https://go.gov.sg/devportaldigest).

 Our portal hosts the following information:

 **1. Products**

 We host products from across the government.
 This includes open-source products, digital identity, data and API-based tech and more.
-Audiences can also find information about the [Singapore Government Tech Stack](https://www.developer.tech.gov.sg/singapore-government-tech-stack){:target="_blank"}, which are a set of set of platform tools that streamlines and simplifies the development process and enables code reuse across the government.
+Audiences can also find information about the [Singapore Government Tech Stack](https://www.developer.tech.gov.sg/singapore-government-tech-stack), which are a set of set of platform tools that streamlines and simplifies the development process and enables code reuse across the government.

 **2. Documentation Service**